 Is there a limit to the amount of disorders one person can have?
 I'm not complaining although if I live long enough a Complicating Complaining Disorder may be identified.
 I can see it now.
 Once diagnosed, the person would wear a bright red necklace.
 When the complaining thought arrived at the back of the neck, just prior to being spoken, the necklace would flash like an emergency vehicle strobe light and the siren would sound its menacing alarm.
 In addition, the complainer would receive an electronic shock to the tongue.
 If the jolt intensity did not deter the negative thinker from speaking the thought, than anyone in the vicinity could see the light, hear the amplified warnings, and get out of the way.

 What I like about this remedy is that it gives instant feedback.
 For me until the age of 23, I was completely baffled on why my life was utter craziness.
 I was unable to connect the causes with my life effects.
 Step 2 of the 12 Step Recovery Program is "Came to believe that a Power greater than ourselves could restore us to sanity."
 When I learned about this Step, a sliver of hope was ignited.

 The World Health Organization (WHO) states that mental health is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
-By embracing the help of therapists, 12 Step groups, self-help books, and spiritual messages, I have overcome many of my mental health issues.
+By embracing the help of therapists, 12 Step groups, self-help books, and spiritual messages, many of my mental illness issues have come to the light.
 Understanding the mind, body and spirit connection has afforded me success in changing my behaviors.
 Yet the well-being that WHO identifies goes much deeper.